Free UK Delivery on all orders over £10

 So, is there an easier method to fix creaking laminate flooring without having to remove the boards?

-Using Filler for Gaps
+Using filler for gaps

 Filler is easy to use, and the right ones will be a long-lasting solution to noise-causing gaps.
 Fillers, also known as bonding adhesives, can be inserted into holes drilled in the laminate flooring and used to fill the gaps between the laminate and subfloor.
 Fix-A-Floor Adhesive is one of the best and most affordable bonding adhesives on the market and is perfect for filling gaps and, even better, it dries clear once cured.
 All you’ll need to fix crackling laminate floors is a caulk gun, chalk or tape, a weight such as a bucket of water and a tube of Fix-A-Floor Adhesive, or one of our laminate floor repair kits